 The butterfly valley and waterpark are another two popular attractions for families.
 Besides that, you can also go on a day trip to Marmaris in Turkey and discover a whole different culture just 50 minutes away.
 Lindos is another popular day trip where you get to experience Ancient Greece.
 Here you can wander around the old temples.
 If you want to visit an old Amphitheater, you shouldn’t miss the Acropolis of Rhodes.

-A lot of families and travelers do come here for the beaches though, as they are some of the best in all of the Greek Island world.
+One of the common questions families ask when planning a beach holiday in Greece is ‘which Greek island is the best for a family beach holiday?’.
+A lot of families and travelers do come to Rhodes for the beaches, as they are some of the best in all of the Greek Island world.
 Some of the best beaches in Rhodes include Anthony Quinn Bay, Lindos Beach, Oasis Beach, Tsambika Beach and the endless sandy beach in Faliraki.

 Contributed by Alex Waltner| Follow him on Swedish Nomad

-Sadly many visitors to Santorini visit via cruise ship and get a limited view of the island.
+Many visitors to Santorini visit via cruise ship and get a limited view of the island.
+Santorini is a huge island destination if you are cruising in Greece.
 You can see the buses offload people in the main town of Fira.
 They walk down the main shopping street and then take a gondola back to the ship.
 We traveled there with our family and had a great experience exploring the whole island.
 We stayed in Akrotiri, a bit away from the crowds in Fira.
-We stayed at Hotel Mathios which was family run.
-Our host would greet us enthusiastically with “my American family!”
-Of course, it helped that we visited in late May before the rush of Summer.

 The island is a crescent-shaped rim of an ancient volcano.
 We rented a car so we could get from the lighthouse at Cape Akrotiri at one end of the island to the city of Oia and its famous sunsets at the other.
 I highly recommend a boat trip to the volcano in the center of Santorini.
 Most of Santorini is new, because the island had a major earthquake in 1956, but you can see ruins of the Minoan civilization at an archeological site in Akrotiri.